bengsfort/ipc-talk/presentation/slides.md

 layout: default
 ---

-Fixing event handling
+<div class="section-label">Fixing event handling</div>

 # Re-cap

 <v-clicks>

-- Wrap out worker and expose an event emitter-like API
+- Wrap our worker and expose an event emitter-like API
-- Create a map for storing listeners for specific events
+- Create a map for storing listeners of specific events
 - `addListener` -> Store the listener with the list of callbacks for the given event.
 - `removeListener` -> Remove the listener from the list of callbacks for the given event.
 - `dispatch` -> Take the event name and payload and 'send' them through the worker.